History of the Church of Jesus Christ (Bickertonite): Leadership of Joseph Smith (1829–1844)

-The Church of Jesus Christ claims to be a continuation of the Church of Christ, which was the original church organization established by Joseph Smith informally in 1829 and then as a legal entity on April 6, 1830 in northwestern New York state.
+The Church of Jesus Christ claims to be a continuation of the Church of Christ, which was the original church organization legally organized by Joseph Smith on April 6, 1830 in northwestern New York state.

-On April 6, 1830, Joseph Smith, Oliver Cowdery, and a group of approximately 30 believers met to formally organize the Church of Christ into a legal institution.
-Traditionally, this is said to have occurred at the home of Peter Whitmer, Sr. in Fayette, New York, but early accounts place it in Manchester.
 Soon after this formal organization, small branches were formally established in Fayette, Manchester, and Colesville.

 Smith and his associates intended that the Church of Christ would be a restoration of the 1st century Christian church, which Smith taught had fallen from God's favor and authority because of a Great Apostasy.

 In late 1830, Smith envisioned a "city of Zion" in Native American lands near Independence, Missouri.
 In October 1830 he sent his second-in-command Oliver Cowdery and others on a mission to the area.
 Passing through Kirtland, Ohio, the missionaries converted a congregation of Disciples of Christ led by Sidney Rigdon, and in 1831, Smith decided to temporarily move his followers to Kirtland until the Missouri area could be colonized.
 The church headquarters remained in Kirtland from 1831 to 1838.

 Many of Smith's followers attempted to colonize Missouri throughout the 1830s, and Smith himself moved there in 1838, the church faced political and military opposition by other Missouri settlers.
 After a series of crises, the church then established its new headquarters in Nauvoo, Illinois, a city they built on drained swampland by the Mississippi River, where Joseph Smith served as mayor.
 There, the church thrived until Smith and his brother Hyrum were killed by a mob in 1844.
 They were awaiting trial for crimes related to the destruction of the printing press of the Nauvoo Expositor.
 At the time, Joseph Smith was a minor candidate for President of the United States with Sidney Rigdon as his running mate.
 Before his death, Smith also began teaching doctrines that were rejected by the later church, particularly plural marriage.